romland/Troves/Troves.md

 Standard NLP stemmers usually destroy alphanumeric model numbers.
 Troves' engine explicitly rescues tokens containing digits, ensuring terms like `ESP32`, `LM317`, or `1k` survive.
 It also uses bidirectional unit translation, meaning if you say "10 microfarad", it perfectly matches the `10µF` stored in your database.

 You can test the intent parser without a microphone by prefixing your search with `/v ` (e.g., `/v where are my 10k ohm resistors?`).

+**Extending to Other Domains:**
+Because the Voice Engine relies on dictionaries and regular expressions rather than rigid database schemas, extending it to entirely different troves (like a wardrobe or wine cellar) is trivial.
+You just expand the pre-processing maps in `VoiceEngine.ts` to add domain-specific phonetics (e.g., mapping `Cab Sauv` to `Cabernet Sauvignon` or expanding `32x34` to `waist 32 length 34` for TTS) and custom intent triggers.

 ## 📚 The Knowledge Base (Link-Rot Prevention)